Buying Tickets to Torquay

 Torquay’s iconic palm trees, busy harbour and international marina make it a firm favourite for all the family.

 Enjoy long relaxing walks along the promenade and pier, or explore the South West Coastal Path for majestic views.
-Meet the penguins, rays, octopus and otters at Living Coasts, take a sightseeing boat trip around the bay, and discover 800-year-old Torre Abbey.
+Take a sightseeing boat trip around the bay or discover 800-year-old Torre Abbey.

 All year round, there’s a wide range of things to do:

 This award-winning coastal zoo boasts marine life from across the globe.
 Journey from the South African coast to a mangrove forest and then on to a sunken wreck.